 I often have a big sign at the front of the training room: “Humility will save you from humiliation.”

-Another common problems with those working in personal development is that they are also so damned optimistic.
-It is worth knowing that many of those outside of the personal development industry are not quite so positively orientated and can be readily intimidated by all that smug optimism.
+Another common problem with those working in personal development is that they are also so damned optimistic.
+It is worth knowing that many of those outside of the personal development industry is not quite so positively orientated and can be readily intimidated by all that smug optimism.

-Here are two example that I encounter almost weekly from NLPers.
+Here are two examples that I encounter almost weekly from NLPers.
 I run a workshop entitled, “Weight Loss – A Neurolinguistic Perspective.”

 Every sodding week some idiot emails me or calls me to offer me advice.